Fancy a bet on the tennis but not sure how to get involved? Here’s everything you need to get started.

 Tennis Betting Markets Explained

-At BetConnect you will find the best bookmaker odds for a wide range of tennis betting markets.
+At BetConnect you will find the best bookmaker odds for a wide range of tennis bet markets.
 Some you will already be familiar with but others require a little more explanation.
 Below is a quick guide to the various markets available to you.

 The most obvious bet and the easiest one to explain.
 In tennis, a match result bet simply involves picking the winner.
 Different factors are considered before lumping on a selection as the odds will rarely be attractive in these markets.
-Which player will act best bearing in mind the surface, weather conditions, and recent form?
+Which player will perform the best bearing in mind the surface, weather conditions, and recent form?
 Also do not forget that all-important, but sometimes overlooked aspect, head-to-head records.